transformsen/mail-process/README.md

 ### Instructions on how to configure the API/processor
 #### API
 * Update the DB details in .development.env file.
 (I have tested with my mongo and but disabled password)
+* uncomment and comment the uri in app.module.ts
 * Swagger - http://localhost:3000/api - (POST Job)
 #### Process
 * Process will automatically start when you start the server.